 The overall skills matrix includes:

 In addition to the Board skills matrix, we are highlighting the skills and experience that our Board members bring to managing ESG factors in our Sustainability Skills Matrix.
 This aligns with recommendations from the Task Force on Climate-related Financial Disclosures, but extends beyond climate-related impacts such as emissions reduction programs, to recognize the importance of social impacts, including safety and strategic community investment.
-This matrix can be found in our annual Information Circular.

 Board Diversity: We recognize the importance of diversity as a component of board effectiveness and business performance, and have adopted a Board Diversity Policy that embraces a broad range of factors, including age, race, gender, personal attributes, skill, training, educational background and life experience.
 We believe that by composing our Board of individuals that bring diverse backgrounds and skills, Vermilion has been and will continue to be successful in problem-solving, deliberating key issues and making quality decisions that deliver positive long-term results for our shareholders and stakeholders alike.
 Diversity and complementarity of skills are key criteria in Vermilion’s board nomination process.
 In 2018, we adopted a formal recruitment process for the Board and Executive Officer vacant positions that includes a candidate screening step that addresses gender diversity.
 The candidate screening process should include reasonable efforts to secure at least 50% of qualified women applicants and the interview pool for every Board and Executive Officer position available.
 102-24